MIWP-21: Pilots for INSPIRE-based applications (including for e-reporting)

 - Ongoing and planned pilots will be presented to the MIG-P meeting on 15 September in Brussels under the agenda point: INSPIRE and statutory reporting under the environmental acquis.

-#8 Updated by Vanda Nunes de Lima about 4 years ago
+#8 Updated by Vanda Nunes de Lima over 5 years ago

 The Workshop INSPIRE MIG-P/MSCPs and Reporting under environmental acquis was held the 27-28 January 2015 in Ispra.
 The final minutes are uploaded, together with the slides used for presentations https://ies-svn.jrc.ec.europa.eu/projects/mig-p/wiki/E-reporting-ws